Senior-Project-Modular-Synthesizer/Hugo-Website/content/_index.md

-+++
-date = '2025-11-10T13:44:45-07:00'
-draft = true
-+++
-# Name of Synth
+# Seven Deadly Synths
 ## What is a Modular Synth?
 A modular synth is a type of synthesizer that is made from seperate modules connected together via patch cables.
 Each module has a specific, and basic, function.
-Each module connects together to creame something more than the sum of its parts.
-The modular synth can give you any sound you want.
-Complex sounds can be made by simple easy to understand modules.
+They may take in audio signals and control voltages and output something accordingly.
+These module connects together to create something more than the sum of its parts.
+By combining multiple simple effects, you can use a modular synth to make complex sounds.

 #### Eurorack
 The most common format for modular synths is Eurorack.
 Eurorack specifies the height, width, and voltages of modules.
 This allows modules from different manufacturers to be used together.
-The standard width of a module is 3U (128.5mm) and the height is 3U (128.5mm).
+The width of a module is a multiple of .2 in (5.08 mm) and the height is 3U (128.5 mm).
 The standard voltage range is -10v to 10v.

 ### Why Modular Synths?
-Modular synths are physical and tactile.
-Just like a piano, the tactile feedback leads to a connection with your music that you won't get from software.
+Modular synths, especially Euroracks, are a staple in music production because of their flexibility and versatility, allowing users to design and reconfigure their instruments on the fly.
+As the needs of a user changes, they can get additional modules that work with their existing tools.
+They are physical and tactile, just like a piano, the tactile feedback leads to a connection with your music that you won't get from software.

 ### The Problem with Synths

 #### Expensive
 Modular synths are expensive.
-A single module with circuitry an Electrical Engineering Sophomore can make can cost $200.
+A single module with circuitry an Sophomore electrical engineering student can make can cost $200.
 A full modular synth can cost thousands of dollars.

 #### Single Function
 Each module has a single function.
 Once you spend money on a module, you're locked into its behavior.
 If you don't need it for a particular sound, it just takes up space in your rack.

-## Our Goal
+## Our Module
-Our goal is to develop a module capable of taking on the behavior of any module.
-We want it to be reprogrammable, so it can be used for any sound.
-We want it to be affordable, so anybody can use it in their projects.
-And we want it to be accessable.
-So anybody with an idea and a little bit of programming skill can write their own module.
+We are developing a Eurorack-compliant module capable of taking on the behavior of any module.
+Through a simple GUI, the user can switch between different effects so they can always have a use for the module.
+Additional effects can be written in C by using our simple API.
+The module is affordable to help lower the barrier to entry for modular synthesizers.
+These characteristics mean that anybody with an idea and a little bit of programming skill could create a custom effect.

 ### Features
 - 4 Inputs/4 Outputs